 Diana Elder AGⓇ is a professional genealogist accredited in the Gulf South region of the United States.She serves as a Commissioner for The International Commission for the Accreditation of Professional Genealogists (ICAPGen).
 Diana first used Y-DNA in 2009 to connect her Texas Royston family to the descendants of John Royston, born 1610 of Virginia.
 Since then Diana has continued adding to her DNA knowledge and experience.
 In 2018 she completed the Advanced DNA course, “A Practical Approach: Establishing Genealogical Proof with DNA” at the Salt Lake Institute of Genealogy and regularly uses DNA in her client work as well as her own family history research.
 Diana is the author of the bestselling book, Research Like a Pro: A Genealogist’s Guide and the creator of the Research Like a Pro study group and e-Course.
 Diana and her daughter, Nicole Dyer are the hosts of the Research Like a Pro Genealogy Podcast and share research tips on their website, FamilyLocket.com.
 Follow Diana’s case study for using DNA and traditional genealogy in her seven-part series, beginning with Creating an Objective for a DNA Research Project.

 Nicole Dyer is a professional genealogist, lecturer, and creator of FamilyLocket.com and The Research Like a Pro Genealogy Podcast.
 She is the co-author of Research Like a Pro: A Genealogist’s Guide.
-Nicole speaks at genealogy conferences and events including RootsTech and the National Genealogy Society Conference.
-She is the publicity chair at the Pima County Genealogy Society.
+Nicole speaks at genealogy conferences and events including RootsTech, the National Genealogy Society Conference, and institutes.
 She specializes in Southern United States research and enjoys incorporating DNA evidence into her research.
-She has completed the following genealogical institutes: Intermediate Foundations at Salt Lake Institute of Genealogy (SLIG) in Spring 2019, All-DNA Advanced Evidence Analysis Practicum at SLIG in Fall 2019, and Meeting Standards Using DNA Evidence – Research Strategies at SLIG in January 2020.
+She has completed the following genealogical institutes: Intermediate Foundations at Salt Lake Institute of Genealogy (SLIG), Introduction to Genetic Genealogy at SLIG, Advanced Methods at SLIG, All-DNA Advanced Evidence Analysis Practicum at SLIG, Meeting Standards Using DNA Evidence – Research Strategies at SLIG, and Advanced DNA Evidence at the Institute of Genealogical and Historical Research (IGHR).
+She has taught in DNA courses at SLIG and IGHR.